 If you need to format your microSD memory card, do so from the device you intend to use it in for the greatest compatibility.

 Some companies also supply software or apps with their microSD cards so that you can easily manage or recover files.

 A. To be on the safe side, go with an action camera microSD card.
 While overkill for use in a regular smartphone, these cards are ideal for GoPro cameras because they have a more rugged design and can handle some contact with water.

-A. The selling of fake microSD cards has become quite the online cottage industry, so you should take care when buying online.
+A. The selling of fake microSD cards has become quite the online cottage industry, so you should take care when looking online.
 Often fakes won’t work or have the capacity or other specifications that are claimed.
-To avoid this, only buy microSD cards from reputable sellers.
+To avoid this, only get microSD cards from reputable sellers.
 One way to check this is to read through the product’s online reviews.

 A. Like any other data storage, microSD cards can stop working or lose data.
 If possible, back up important data frequently.
-For options in case something does go wrong, try to buy from a manufacturer that offers free recovery software or a warranty with their card.
+For options in the event that something does go wrong, try to choose one from a manufacturer that offers free recovery software or protection with their card.